 Colour: Diamonds are graded on their colour based on a standardised system that runs from D (colourless) to (Z) saturated.
 The less colour a diamond has, the clearer and more brilliantly it shines – but don’t get too hung up on a diamond being completely colourless as these are extremely rare.

-Our diamonds are graded as H-I which is around the middle of the “near colourless” range.
+Our diamonds are graded as G-H which is around the middle of the “near colourless” range.
 Our moissanites are graded D which is “colourless”.

 Clarity: The number, size and placement of blemishes (or “inclusions”) in a diamond is measured by their clarity.
 These can be microscopic and invisible to the naked eye – and it’s important to remember that no diamond is perfect as they are created by nature – so this shouldn’t always be seen as a fault.

 Cut: Less about shape and more about the proportion, a cut refers to the arrangement of diamond facets.
 This is to mark the quality of craftsmanship and the amount of brilliance, sparkle, and fire in a diamond.
-Cuts are also a matter of taste.
+Our diamonds have a brilliant cut for maximum sparkle.

 Carat: This refers to the weight of the diamond.
 The assumption is that the higher the carat weight, the more expensive the stone, but diamonds of varying weight are priced based on the quality and level of craftsmanship (a combination of the three other Cs) instead of just their weight.